jacobcritch/SocialCreditBot/README.md

 7. Modify the `leaderUsernames` dictionary to assign who gets ultimate power.

+8. Change the filepaths to reflect your working directory.

-8. Run `python3 echobot.py`
+9. Run `python3 echobot.py`.

-9. Test out the bot by talking to it in a Telegram chat.
+10. Test out the bot by talking to it in a Telegram chat.